bottlerocket-os/bottlerocket/extras/dogswatch/README.md

 ## How to Run on Kubernetes

-To run the Dogswatch Operator in a Kubernetes cluster, the following are required resources and configuration (examples given in the [./dev/deployment.yaml](./dev/deployment.yaml) template):
+To run the Dogswatch Operator in a Kubernetes cluster, the following are required resources and configuration ([suggested deployment is defined in `dogswatch.yaml`](./dogswatch.yaml)):

 - **`dogswatch` Container Image**